Landlords Guide to finding a great Property Manager

 It is recommended that you ask some key questions first.

 A property manager can’t competently manage more than 100 properties.
-If an agency has 800 properties they need eight property managers.
+If a real estate agency has 800 properties they need eight property managers.
 If they have four or five it’s not going to work for you.

 If people are managing more than 150 you’ll find that they don’t have enough time in the day to service their clients.